VOLT

 Upload, process, inspect, and share molecular dynamics trajectories in VOLT.

-Trajectories sit at the center of the platform.
-Once a file lands in VOLT, it starts moving through a processing pipeline that extracts metadata, stores the underlying dumps, creates derived simulation-cell records, and prepares 3D assets for the viewer.
+A trajectory is processed through a pipeline that extracts metadata, stores the underlying dumps, creates derived simulation-cell records, and prepares 3D assets for the viewer.
+Trajectories are the input for analyses, simulation cells, trajectory-linked notebooks, and public sharing.

 Trajectories Overview